multicom-toolbox/multicom/README.md

 c(1).
 Install 32bit tools: perl setup_database.pl
 c(2).
 Or Install 64bit tools: perl setup_database_64bit.pl

+Note: current package requires ~1T space to install complete version due to many large sequence/profile databases and tools requried by this system.
+The package optimization is in process.
 ```

 Please refer to 'cite_methods_for_publication.txt' to cite the methods that you use in MULTICOM system for publication.
 The tools can be also downloaded from their official websites.